ttlion/sdtDBN/README.md

 >In UAI, pages 622–631, 2015. http://auai.org/uai2015/proceedings/papers/329.pdf

-tDBN only allows learning a tDBN using dynamic data and does not allow to make inference on the created DBN. sdtDBN solves this issues, being an extension of tDBN to learn a DBN using both dynamic and static data and allowing the user to make inference on the learned DBN.
+tDBN only allows learning a tDBN using dynamic data and does not allow to make inference on the created DBN. sdtDBN solves these issues, being an extension of tDBN to learn a DBN using both dynamic and static data and allowing the user to make inference on the learned DBN.

 # Theoretical background of sdtDBN